- Publication date

 - for the processing and sharing of relevant information during audits

 We will only share your information with the following organisations or official bodies:

-- licensed electricity suppliers (including FIT Licensees)
+- licensed electricity suppliers (including FIT and SEG Licensees)

 - Micro-generation Certification Scheme operators (MCS)

 - Distribution Network Operators (DNOs)

 - Action Fraud in England or Wales or the police in Scotland when we have found instances of suspected fraud